-The primary aim of resource optimization is to create an open dialogue, based on factual analysis, between the portfolio management office and the business project sponsors (the decision makers).
+2. The primary aim of resource optimization is to create an open dialogue, based on factual analysis, between the portfolio management office and the business project sponsors (the decision makers).

-Resource optimization is achieved through the balanced management of our resources.
+Resource optimization is achieved through the balanced management of resources.
 It is about understanding, managing, and balancing the demand side and the supply side of the resource management equation.

-Demand-side resource management, which concerns all the things we need in order to accomplish the projects in the portfolio, entails resisting the desire to control the detail.
-In Chapter 4 we will discuss the role of “boulders,” “rocks,” “pebbles,” and “sand” in properly managing our resources.
-To ease the planning for the management of portfolio resources we group resources into three categories:
+Demand-side resource management, which concerns all the things we need in order to accomplish the projects in the portfolio, entails resisting the desire to control the details.
+In most demand side resource planning the organization reviews the granularity of resource types and capacity from large to small, sometimes referenced as boulders, rocks, pebbles and sand.
+To ease the planning for the management of portfolio resources, we group resources into three categories:

-Skills: the availability of a sufficient number of people with the right skills and experience.
+1. Skills.
+The availability of a sufficient number of people with the right skills and experience.

-Technology environment: the capacity of the computer systems or platforms to cope with the demands of the portfolio.
+2. Technology environment.
+The capacity of the computer systems or platforms to cope with the demands of the portfolio.

-Facilities: physical infrastructure needed (i.e., networks, office space, real estate, and the like needed to deliver projects).
+3. Facilities.
+The physical infrastructure needed (i.e., networks, office space, real estate, etc., needed to deliver projects).
 This is much of what will be impacted by the output of the project.

-We will seek to understand three key planning disciplines:
+We seek to understand three key planning disciplines:

-Planning for skills
+1. Planning for skills